 Intellectual Property (“IP”) and EU Data

-The UK is outside the single market from 1 January 2021.
+Since 1 January 2021, the UK is outside the single market.
 That means it is also outside the single market for data transfers and digital services.
 Almost all businesses now handle data in some form or another.
 Even if your main business is not in digital services, you can assume that you will be affected.
 The rules on data will not go away, but they will change.

 Data is a crucial subject, and you may need specialist advice.
 The main areas to think about with IP and Data are: